2022 Annual Report & Accounts and Notice of Annual General Meeting

 - Submit their votes (as soon as possible) in advance of the meeting through the proxy and electronic voting facilities and to appoint the Chair of the meeting as their proxy for this purpose.

-- Submit any questions in connection with the business of the meeting in advance.
+- Submit any questions in connection with the business of the meeting on reasonable notice in advance of the meeting to firstname.lastname@example.org.

-- Look out for any updates in connection with the arrangements for the AGM via RNS and on the Company’s website.
+- Look out for any updates in connection with the arrangements for the AGM via RNS and on the Company’s website and for the announcement of the results of the AGM following the meeting.

 Tony Hunter, Company Secretary